-A divorce case in California comes with many complicated tasks and processes.
+A divorce case in San Diego comes with many complicated tasks and processes.
 One such task is the preliminary financial disclosure.
 This is a mandatory filing requirement for divorcing couples in the state of California.
 The preliminary financial disclosure is a list of all marital assets and debts from each party, disclosed to the other spouse before divorce proceedings.
 Each party must accurately disclose assets and debts for a fair divorce case.
 A lawyer can help a spouse with the preliminary financial disclosure process, ensuring he or she fulfills this step correctly to avoid penalties.

 How to Prepare a Preliminary Financial Disclosure